GenAI4GenZ/SmartNote-2.0/README.md

 ## 2.5.
 Usage

+### 2.5.1 Command Line Interface

-The `smartnote` module now supports a simple CLI interface.
+The `smartnote` module supports a CLI interface.
 Below is an example of how to use the CLI to generate release notes for QuestDB between versions 8.0.3 and 8.1.0.

 ```bash
 pixi run ipython --pdb -m smartnote.generator -- questdb/questdb --previous-release 8.0.3 --current-release 8.1.0 --project-domain System --min-significance 0.15 --writing-style "Automatic" --structure-type "Change Type" --group-commits --show-significance